AliAkbarHaghjou/SampleCrud-NLayerArchitecture/README.md

 # SampleCrud with N-LayerArchitecture
 This is a simple crud implementation with N-Layer architecture;

-# Architecture And Design Patterns Which Have Been Used :
+## Architecture And Design Patterns Which Have Been Used :
 * N-Layer architecture
 * Unit Of Works

-# Technologies and Libraries Which Have Been Used :
+## Technologies and Libraries Which Have Been Used :
 * Asp.net Core 5 MVC
 * Entity Framework Core
 * SQL Server for database
 * Swashbuckle (For API documentation based on Swagger and OpenAPI specification)
 * AutoMapper

-# How to start it :
+## How to start it :
 * First of all, You have to create a database which name is "SimpleCrud"
-* after being sure from creating a database, You have to run this command "dotnet ef --startup-project SimpleCrud.WebApi/SimpleCrud.WebApi.csproj migrations add InitialModel -p SimpleCrud.DataAccess/SimpleCrud.DataAccess.csproj" in the directory where the #SimpleCrud.sln is located to create the initial migration.
+* after being sure from creating a database, You have to run this command **dotnet ef --startup-project SimpleCrud.WebApi/SimpleCrud.WebApi.csproj migrations add InitialModel -p SimpleCrud.DataAccess/SimpleCrud.DataAccess.csproj** in the directory where the **SimpleCrud.sln** is located to create the initial migration.
-* at last, run this command "dotnet ef --startup-project SimpleCrud.WebApi/SimpleCrud.WebApi.csproj database update" in the directory where the #SimpleCrud.sln is located to create your tables.
+* at last, run this command **"dotnet ef --startup-project SimpleCrud.WebApi/SimpleCrud.WebApi.csproj database update** in the directory where the **SimpleCrud.sln** is located to create your tables.
-* Open the project solution with visual studio and press F5.
+* Open the project solution with visual studio and **press F5**.